369webforall/bug-tracker/README.md

 - Call the function useForm, which return objects, destructure it.
   `const {register} = useForm<IssueForm>()`

-  - {...register('title')} // because we saw in console log. it reutn object with 4 properties. that's why we must destructure it.
+  - {...register('title')} // because we saw in console log. it return object with 4 properties. that's why we must destructure it.

 - This technique will not work with simpleMDE